syncfusion-content/flutter-docs/Flutter/cartesian-charts/series-customization.md

 ## CartesianChart Shader

-Fills the data points with the gradient and image shader.[`onCreateShader`]() method is used to create the Cartesian shader.

-The data points of Cartesian charts can be filled with [gradient](https://api.flutter.dev/flutter/dart-ui/Gradient-class.html)(linear, radial and sweep gradient) and [image shader](https://api.flutter.dev/flutter/dart-ui/ImageShader-class.html).
+The 'onCreateShader' callback is used to fill the data points with the [gradient](https://api.flutter.dev/flutter/dart-ui/Gradient-class.html) and [image shader](https://api.flutter.dev/flutter/dart-ui/ImageShader-class.html).
 All the data points are together considered as a single segment and the shader is applied commonly.

 Defaults to `null`.